jfcarter2358/Ceres/docs/source/querying.rst

 .. note:: The JQ string *must* be wrapped in single quotes

 .. note:: The JQ command can be used to modify data entirely on the server by piping a ``GET`` command into a ``JQ`` command and then piping that into a ``PUT`` command

+.. note:: Do note use the JQ operator to select data (i.e. `JQ '.[].hello'` on data structured like `{"hello":"..."}`) as this will produce an invalid result (all data should be returned as a list of dictionaries, not single type values)

 Comparison Operators